TheMomer/TheMomer/README.md

 ### Hi there 👋

-I'm TheMomer, or Momer, writing programs usually in Python.
+I'm TheMomer, or Momer, writing programs usually in Python and Go.

 ## About me
 I am TheMomer or Momer.
 I'm interested in Linux and programming.
 I also love cats.